ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Hope means hoping when everything seems hopeless. — Gilbert Chesterton
+> **Citacao:** The way of success is the way of continuous pursuit of knowledge. — Napoleon Hill

 fim do arquivo